CheukH/Capstone-2024/README.md

 - Data preprocessing was performed for clustering techniques (feature engineering, and feature selection), and the development of regression models (feature selection, encoding, and scaling)
 - The K-prototypes algorithm from the Kmodes package was chosen to explore the usage patterns of rental bike due to its ability to handle both numerical and categorical data
 - Data visualization was used to obtain deep insights into the characteristics of each cluster.
-- Out of the four regression models, MLP has the strongest performance, with the highest R-squared (95%), and the lowest MSE (22390.3) and MAE (87.39).
+- MLP and CUBIST outperform the other models, with MLP having the highest R-squared (95.4%) and lowest MSE (18679.21), and CUBIST having the lowest MAE (77.20)